isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2013-05-13-Written-answer-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-to-Parliamentary-Question-on-call-for-new-tenders-for-nursery-land-at-Bah-Soon-Pah-area.md

 ---
-layout: post
-title: Written answer by Senior Minister of State for Law, Indranee Rajah, to Parliamentary Question on call for new tenders for nursery land at Bah Soon Pah area
+title: 'Written answer by Senior Minister of State for Law, Indranee Rajah, to Parliamentary Question on call for new tenders for nursery land at Bah Soon Pah area'
-date:   2013-05-13
+date: 2013-05-13T00:00:00.000Z
 permalink: /news/parliamentary-speeches/written-answer-to-PQ-on-Bah-Soon-Pah-area

 ---

 13 May 2013 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)